 - Memory Foam

-If you're placing a small rug near the entryway to your bathroom, you'll likely want to opt for a mat made of thinner, lighter material.
-Cotton, bamboo, and nylon all tend to sit low against the floor and dry quickly.
+If you're placing a small rug near the entryway to your bathroom, you'll likely opt for a mat made of thinner, lighter material.
+Cotton, bamboo, and nylon sit low against the wet floor and dry quickly.

-But wet spaces require thicker rugs that are made of more absorbent spaces.
-Polyester and memory foam mats are a solid option for these areas.
+However, wet spaces require thicker rugs made of more absorbent material.
+Polyester and memory foam mats are solid options for these areas.
 However, memory foam can be challenging to machine wash.

 Before you place any new rugs, consider your washing machine.
 Does it have what it takes to handle several small bathroom rugs?
-Or will you need to form a plan of attack when getting your bath mats clean?
+Or must you form an attack plan when cleaning your bath mats?

 Washability